 HIV Prevention and Support

 Every year hundreds of girls and young women around the world miss out on countless days of schooling because they don’t have access to basic sanitary provisions.
 Not being able to afford sanitary pads means that girls often will skip school around their period so as to avoid any discomfort or embarrassment.
-Kadama Widows Association is pioneering an innovative solution to this problem in Eastern Uganda, and by so doing help to provide vulnerable women with an income as well as ensuring that girls are more able to stay in school.
+Kadama Widows Association is pioneering an innovative solution to this problem in Eastern Uganda, and by doing so help to provide vulnerable women with an income as well as ensuring that girls are more able to stay in school.

-People living HIV/AIDS in Uganda face a number of challenges that limit their ability to live happy, healthy and productive lives.
+People living with HIV/AIDS in Uganda face a number of challenges that limit their ability to live happy, healthy and productive lives.
 Stigma, poor health services, and a lack of information and opportunity cause unnecessary suffering and ill health.
-KwaAfrica has been working with our two partners, CHAWOA and KWA, for ten years in the Eastern Region of Uganda in order to spread awareness of HIV/AIDS, improve the health of people living with the condition, increase opportunities for economic empowerment, to campaign for better quality healthcare.
+KwaAfrica has been working with our two partners, CHAWOA and KWA, for ten years in the Eastern Region of Uganda in order to spread awareness of HIV/AIDS, improve the health of people living with the condition, increase opportunities for economic empowerment, and to campaign for better quality healthcare.